stevemussmann/StreamTree_arcpy/README.md

 * I have so far only tested the Python components under Windows and the Perl scripts under Linux (Ubuntu).
 * Every branch of the stream layer must either end at a site in the points file, or end at a place where the river forks to go to multiple points.
 * Reticulations in the stream file are not allowed.
+* As a pre-processing step to aid in meeting the somewhat restrictive requirements, I will do a "first pass" of the Python code on my input GIS data.
+Some of the processing steps involve dissolving the streams layer to create long, contiguous stream segments and splitting the segments at points where sampling sites occur.
+I then take the resulting split_streams_projected.shp file, import it into ArcGIS, and do my manual editing to meet the input file requirements.
+I realize this is not an ideal workflow, ahd hope to implement a solution that will automate this process at some point in the future.

 # Steps
 1. Run the streamtree_arcpy.py program on your streams .shp and sites .shp files.